george360-ux/Assignment-F/README.md

-# U.S. Strawberry Production, Organic Vs. Conventinal by State: Fertilizer Use
+# U.S. Strawberry Production, Organic Vs. Conventional by State: Fertilizer Use

 The project analyzes US strawberry production using USDA agricultural data, with a focus on: